pojntfx/libresat/README.md

 ### Our setup

-We test our services in our local docker swarm (see [Usage](#usage)) and then deploy them to our public production swarm.
+We test our services in our local docker swarm (see [Usage](#usage)) and then deploy them to our public production docker swarm.
 Our domains are from [Gandi](https://www.gandi.net/) and our docker swarm nodes run on [OVH](https://www.ovh.com) VPSs.
+We are currently moving to Kubernetes and will update the documentation accordingly.

 ## Demo